 Fortunately, if the T3 therapy is given properly, patients can often feel terrifically well even while their thyroid systems are on the way to recovery!
 The keys to the WT3 protocol are:

 - The right kind of T3 medicine

 - To provide a normal and steady body temperature during treatment so the patients can feel better with minimal side effects if any.

 “The right kind of thyroid medicine” means that T3 is best tolerated when well-prepared with a sustained release agent.
 The T3 is compounded (made by pharmacists) into capsules that are designed to be taken twice a day, every 12 hours, very much on time (not even a few minutes late).
 The T3 capsules must be prescribed by a doctor.

 “Given in the right way” means that if Wilson’s Temperature Treatment is not done properly patients can waste a lot of time and money (on visits and medicine) without even knowing it.
 We use the term Wilson’s T3 protocol or WT3 protocol to distinguish our protocol from other ways doctors give T3 medicine.

-Since Dr. Wilson began emphasizing the importance of T3 medicine over T4 more than 25 years ago, many doctors have started using T3 medicine.
+Since Dr. Wilson began emphasizing the importance of T3 medicine over T4 more than 25 years ago, many doctors have started using T3 only.
 However, achieving the benefits of T3 therapy is not just a matter of taking T3, but a matter of taking T3 properly.
 It’s like driving a car.
 To get where you want to go, it’s not just a matter of getting in the car and driving, but you must make the correct turns, at the correct times, and under the correct circumstances.

 A lot of mistakes, frustration, guesswork, worrying and perhaps even severe side effects can usually be easily avoided with good information.